 The visual language and design system that defines how Lord Systems presents itself to the world.

-The Lord Systems logo mark is paired with the bold italic wordmark to form the primary brand lockup.
+The Lord Systems logo mark is paired with the bold upright wordmark to form the primary brand lockup.
 Use the gradient version on light backgrounds and the white version on dark or colored backgrounds.

 The logo mark can be used independently at smaller sizes or as an icon/favicon.